 - Assign your Champions.
 In your store, you should have champions or leads for each section.
 This person is in charge of the sales out of that area and this includes the visual merchandising.
 Allow them to design and plan their part of the planogram as part of the process.
-When I did this in my stores, not only did it improve the visual merchandising of the store, it also prepared my employees for management.
-Plus, it improved my loss prevention and shrinkage.
-A well merchandised store is the best defense against theft.
+A well-merchandised store is the best defense against theft.
 It's easy to tell when you have lost something.

 - Know Your Customer.
 Today's shoppers want a product at eye level.
 They not only want to touch and feel them, but they want to interact with them.
 For some stores, less merchandise on display with more interactivity is the right technique.